Mission 001

 - • Real instruments don't sound the same at every pitch — a violin bowed at the bottom of its range sounds nothing like one at the top.
 Sampler lets you replicate that by loading multiple recordings.

-- • Velocity layers make soft vs loud playing feel alive and dynamic rather than just quieter.
+- • layers make soft vs loud playing feel alive and dynamic rather than just quieter.

 - • Round-robin prevents the 'machine gun' effect — Sampler cycles through multiple recordings of the same note so repeated hits never sound identical.